-It is recommended that the Committee:
+It is RECOMMENDED that the Committee: -

-- 1) approve the Annual Governance Statement for 2016/17, as attached in Appendix C of the report; and - 2) approve any identified changes required.
+- a) approves the Annual Governance Statement for 2022/23, as attached at Appendix C of the report; and - b) identify any changes required.

 INTRODUCTION

 1. The Accounts and Audit Regulations 2015 require the Council to publish a statement on its systems of internal control as follows: